SeleniumHQ/www.seleniumhq.org/src/main/rst/01_introducing_selenium.rst

 Selenium 1.0 and Selenium-RC.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is the old, support platfom for Selenium 1.0.
+This is the old, support platform for Selenium 1.0.
 It should still apply to the Selenium 2.0
 release of Selenium-RC.

 =============  ==================================================  ===========================  =====================